Timeline & Commitment

 - Bob Collins, Vice President of Financial Aid, Western Governors University

-- David Sheridan, Director of Financial Aid, School of International and Public Affairs, Columbia University
+- David Sheridan, Director of Financial Aid, School of International & Public Affairs, Columbia University

 - Mary Nucciarone, Director of Financial Aid, University of Notre Dame

-- Maureen Amos, Executive Director of Financial Aid, Scholarships and Student Employment, Northeastern Illinois University
+- Maureen Amos, Executive Director of Financial Aid, Scholarships & Student Employment, Northeastern Illinois University

 - Todd Hynson, UNM, HSC Registrar and Student Services Officer, The University of New Mexico, Health Sciences Center